 When Can a Chiropractor Give You Time Off Work?

-You need to check with your employer to learn when or if a chiropractor can give you time off work.
-Whether you need a week or ten weeks off, it’s best to check with your employer of private disability insurance to see what the best options are.
-Just keep in mind that what’s best for gaining disability is not always what’s best for the healing process.
+You must check with your employer to learn when or if a chiropractor can give you time off work.
+Whether you need a week or ten weeks off, it’s best to check with your employer or private disability insurance to see the best options.
+Remember that what’s best for gaining disability is not always what’s best for the healing process.

 Check to see if your employer is covered by the FMLA.
 If it is, and you have had x-rays and spinal adjustments, you could be eligible for paid leave until your back heals.